eouia/MMM-Assistant/README.md

 ./node_modules/.bin/electron-rebuild
 ```

 This step will take a very long time, as it need to manually compile the [gRPC](https://github.com/grpc/grpc) dependency.
-There is also a *node/npm gprc* [here](https://www.npmjs.com/package/grpc) with a GitHub repo [here](https://github.com/grpc/grpc-node).
+There is also a [node/npm gprc](https://www.npmjs.com/package/grpc) with the [repo](https://github.com/grpc/grpc-node).
 :warning: This take about **~25 minutes** on a RPi3, with little or no output.
-Do not interrupt.
+Do not interrupt! :warning:

 ---